Osiel100/Flush-Comics/README.md

     <h2 class="section-title">About Flush Comics</h2>
     <p>
       Flush Comics is an independent comic book brand focused on original stories, unique characters, and bold art.
-Edit this section to tell your story, mission, and creative vision.
+The characters are rich and live in a fictional world with super powers.
     </p>
   </section>